McCain holds 'Skywalker' presence over Capitol Hill, despite being ill, thousands of miles away

 Now the Senate’s trying to confirm Haspel as CIA director.
 Sen. Rand Paul, R-Ky., insists he’s a hard no. Paul flagged concerns about Haspel and harsh interrogations weeks ago when President Trump nominated Haspel.

 When pressed this week, Paul reiterated his position.
-But he also said he wouldn’t budge from his opposition for Mike Pompeo to become secretary of State.
+But he also said he wouldn’t budge from his opposition for Mike Pompeo to become Secretary of State.
 However, after a call from the president and a one-on-one with Pompeo, Paul flipped and voted for Pompeo.

 Might Paul reconsider his opposition to Haspel the way he did with Pompeo?